 Half-done, in this case, is worse than none.

-If we don’t raise our voices and urge (demand) the PA Supreme Court to do what’s necessary to activate the protections of the Uniform Public Expression Protection Act (UPEPA), we are just reinforcing the big lie.
+If we don’t raise our voices and urge (demand) the PA Supreme Court to expedite whatever’s necessary to activate the protections of the Uniform Public Expression Protection Act (UPEPA), we are just reinforcing the big lie.

 Our congratulatory articles, blog posts and social media messages following the successful signing of UPEPA into law created the false impression that PA now has anti-SLAPP protections for everyday citizens, journalists and publications.